 Non-Idle Rich: He invested his share of the Holmes family fortune into several popular and successful restaurants.

 Idle Rich: Subverted.
 In Sherlock's opinion, he is this, but runs several successful restaurants and really is good at his work (his restaurant has 2 Michelin stars).
+He's also an MI6 agent.

-Out-Gambitted: In "Blood Is Thicker", Mycroft tries to make Sherlock moves back to London and uses Sherlock's affection for Watson to convince him.
+Out-Gambitted: In "Blood Is Thicker", Mycroft tries to make Sherlock move back to London and uses Sherlock's affection for Watson to convince him.
 Well, he didn't expect Watson's response at all (staying in New York with Sherlock even without money) and his plan failed.

 Supreme Chef: Owns and operates several successful restaurants, one of which was awarded two Michelin stars.
 He invites Joan to his restaurant to have a talk with her and admits to trying to soften their chat with some good food and wine.

 The Topic of Cancer: Mycroft is a cancer survivor.
 Joan noticed his transplant scars and conjectures that he may have graft-versus-host disease as a complication.
 He tells Joan that as a result of his illness, he gave some serious thought to his life and wishes to make amends with Sherlock.
+When Joan is kidnapped, Sherlock uses this as an insult.

 Hidden Depths: Alfredo initially appears like the least likely person to be a sponsor (and his appearance has hindered him before from being one) but as his meeting with Joan and later Sherlock shows, he is a very patient and supportive person.